theos/theos.dev/docs/Configuration.md

 ## Utilizing GNU Make

-Theos relies on `make` (ideally GNU Make) to function.
-This means that all standard make capabilities can be used with Theos as if they were being used in any standard Unix makefile.
+Theos relies on `Make` (ideally GNU Make) to function.
+This means that all standard Make capabilities can be used with Theos as if they were being used in any standard Unix makefile.

 Some of the more relevant capabilities include:
 - Print formatting